Wael Shawky: Early life and education

 Shawky was born in Alexandria, Egypt in 1971 and spent his youth in Mecca, Saudia before returning to Egypt when he was 13.
-He holds an MFA from the University of Pennsylvania, Philadelphia, USA, and a BFA from the Alexandria University, Egypt.
+He holds an MFA from the University of Pennsylvania and a BFA from Alexandria University.

 Career

 Based on extensive periods of research and enquiry, Wael Shawky’s work tackles notions of national, religious and artistic identity through film, performance and storytelling.
 Shawky frames contemporary culture through the lens of historical tradition and vice versa.
 Mixing truth and fiction, childlike wonder and spiritual doctrine, Shawky has staged epic recreations of the medieval clashes between Muslims and Christians in his trilogy of puppets and marionettes.

 In 2011, Shawky presented his work at the 12th Istanbul Biennial.
-In 2012 he exhibited at dOCUMENTA (13) in Kassel, Germany where he premiered the second part of Cabareh Crusades (The Path to Cairo) and became internationally renowned.
+In 2012 he exhibited at dOCUMENTA (13) in Kassel, Germany where he premiered the second part of Cabareh Crusades (The Path to Cairo).
 In 2013, he created a live performance piece for the Sharjah Biennial from his 'Dictums' series, where 30 workers (primarily of Pakistani descent) sing a song in qawwali, a form of Sufi devotional music with words borrowed from the curatorial statement of the Biennial.
-Shawky went on to receive the Sharjah Biennial prize for the work In 2010, Shawky launched MASS Alexandria which is the first independent studio programme for young artists in Alexandria, Egypt.
+Shawky went on to receive the Sharjah Biennial prize for the work In 2010, Shawky launched MASS Alexandria, the first independent studio programme for young artists in Alexandria, Egypt.

 In 2015, Shawky had an exhibition entitled "Crusades and Other Stories" at the Mathaf: Arab Museum of Modern Art.

-In his ambitious film trilogy, Cabaret Crusades, Wael takes as his subject the complex historical and sociopolitical narratives surrounding the Christian Holy Wars.
+In his film trilogy Cabaret Crusades, Wael takes as his subject the complex historical and sociopolitical narratives surrounding the Christian Holy Wars.
 The series began in 2010 and was finally completed in January 2015, when it premiered at MoMA P.S.1, New York.
 Cabaret Crusades consists of three films: The Horror Show File, The Path to Cairo, and The Secrets of Karbala, loosely inspired by Lebanese writer Amin Maalouf's The Crusades Through Arab Eyes.
 Shawky's films depict various historical accounts in an attempt to provide and illustrate an Arab perspective on the Crusades (from 1095 to 1204).
-All the characters in Shawky's three films are played by marionettes and feature classical Arabic.
-The second episode, The Path to Cairo, featured marionettes made of clay - a material believed to be what humans are made of according to the Qu'ran.
+All the characters in Shawky's three films are played by marionettes and feature Classical Arabic.
+The second episode, The Path to Cairo, featured marionettes made of clay – a material believed to be what humans are made of according to the Qu'ran.